ohlsen1980/openstreetmap2oracle/README.md

 Currently, no threading of export is supported.
 We are on the way to speed up the export queue.
 Multithreading comes within the next versions.
 The speed of export depends on the hardware of the database server and the connection between the export client and the server.
 There is the option to run the software directly on the oracle database server.
 Furthermore, the time needed to export a file depends on the size of the OSM - file as well.
 If it is a large file, the time to compute it is longer than a small file.
 We don't have any performance tests yet, so we can not give any information how long computing data sets may take.
 We suggest to start with smaller extracts.
 The export time does not depend on the RAM of the exporting client, because nothing is stored or computed in memory.
 The application works with a minimum of available memory.<br />
 <b>Performance update</b> <br />
 The actual version does provide the option to compute all data in memory.
-So the performance speeds up with the amount of avaiable RAM.
+So the performance speeds up with the amount of available RAM.
 See parameter <i>slim_mode</i>.<br />

 <b>Size of tablespaces</b>